chase-moskal/crnc/README.md

 ### currency tools

 - [downloadExchangeRates](./s/currency-tools/download-exchange-rates.ts)
+  `import {downloadExchangeRates} from "crnc/x/currency-tools/download-exchange-rates.ts"`
-	downloads exchange rates from the [bank of canada's open api](https://www.bankofcanada.ca/valet/docs)
+	downloads exchange rates from the [bank of canada's open api](https://www.bankofcanada.ca/valet/docs).

 - [convertCurrency](./s/currency-tools/convert-currency.ts)
+  `import {convertCurrency} from "crnc/x/currency-tools/convert-currency.ts"`
-	exchange a money value from one currency to another
+	exchange a money value from one currency to another.

 - [formatCurrency](./s/currency-tools/format-currency.ts)
+  `import {formatCurrency} from "crnc/x/currency-tools/format-currency.ts"`
-	express a money value as a human-friendly string
+	express a money value as a human-friendly string.
 	(adds dollar signs and commas and stuff)

 - [convertAndFormatCurrency](./s/currency-tools/convert-and-format-currency.ts)
+  `import {convertAndFormatCurrency} from "crnc/x/currency-tools/convert-and-format-currency.ts"`
-	exchange a money value, and format it, in one shot
+	exchange a money value, and format it, in one shot.
 	(simply a convenience function, combines convertCurrency and formatCurrency)

 ### ecommerce helpers

 - [assumeUserCurrency](./s/ecommerce/assume-user-currency.ts)
+  `import {assumeUserCurrency} from "crnc/x/ecommerce/assume-user-currency.ts"`
-	assume what currency the user might want to see based on locale
+	assume what currency the user might want to see based on locale.

 <br/>
 <br/>